 What we talked about:

-- The missing stage between 10 cms and pushing (and how physiology will set you free)
+- The missing stage between 10 centimeters and pushing (plus, how physiology will set you free)

 - Managed pushing vs. instinctual physiological pushing